Quiz settings detailed information

 Show blocks during quiz attempts

-This setting does not display any blocks; it is better to leave it as default.
+This setting does not display any blocks; it is best left as No (default).

 Safe Exam Browser